Page: (fri)FRI architecture, Next:

 position.

-notation in the next two input characters.
+notation by the next two input characters.

-shell command shell command passes the top output string to the operating system shell for execution as a command.
+shell command shell command passes the top output string to the operating

 Usage: fri [rule file] [-e command] [-i] [data file] ...